seanthegeek/fortune-20-domain-survey/README.md

 ## License

-The DMARC Survey source code licensed under the [Apache 2.0 License][LICENSE].
+The Domain Survey source code licensed under the [Apache 2.0 License][LICENSE].

 The domain lists and survey results are provided under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license][cc].
 Please provide credit to Sean Whalen and the original project at https://github.com/seanthegeek/fortune-20-domain-survey.